rexkoh425/Carla-End-to-End/UIUX/WebUI/README.md

  - Auto-populates config/weights from `GET /api/models` when the backend is running, with simple schema validation for required fields.

 ## Training planner
-- Fill model/experiment/dataset/epochs/batch/lr/device; load config via file upload or by entering a path and clicking “Load path” (shows preview).
+- Fill model/experiment/dataset/epochs/batch/lr/device; load config via file upload or by entering a path and clicking â€œLoad pathâ€ (shows preview).
 - Save multiple plans locally and reload them; export a plan to JSON.
 - Tracking panel mirrors Flow Builder and posts to `<endpoint>/api/track` on start/export/dry run.